AlexSmall96/Portfolio-Project-1/README.md

 # VeGastronomy

 VeGastronomy is a fictional, fully plant based, fine dining restaurant based in Edinburgh, Scotland.
 The cuisine is based on classical dishes, reinvented with a vegan twist.
-The restaurant aims to fill the gap in the vegan niche of the Edinburgh catering industry, providing a truly remarkable dining experience while maintaining the restaurants ethics and philosophy of being plant based.
+The restaurant aims to fill the gap in the vegan niche of the Edinburgh catering industry, providing a truly remarkable dining experience while maintaining the restaurant's ethics and philosophy of being plant based.

 The title of the restuarant is a combination of Vegan and the word "Gastronomy" which is defined as "the art and knowledge involved in preparing and eating good food".